 Sisti said that the use of randomized controls, placebo groups, and Institutional Review Boards (IRBs) eased his mind.
 “We didn't have that in the 50s and 60s," he said.
 "So, we've evolved, both technologically, clinically, and ethically, and now we're in a place where this research is being done in a way that's ethically and scientifically legitimate."

-Several scientists told me that they had taken psychedelic drugs, but would not say so on the record since they are still illegal, a sign that the drugs still come with a stigma.
+Several scientists told me that they had taken psychedelic drugs, but would not say so on the record since they are still illegal.
 Doss said that there has been a precedent set by most drug researchers not to disclose their drug use.
 Some fear that it would create a negative perception that would ultimately affect how much funding they receive.

 “Criminalization has brought a degree of paranoia to the narrative about personal use,” said James Rucker, a clinician scientist at King's College London.
 “This is unfortunate.
 It means that, yes, I feel a certain degree of personal and professional anxiety in talking about it.”